davidmakoyo/FlightEconomist/README.md

 # FlightEconomist

-**Flight Deal Finder** is a Python-based application that helps you find flight deals by searching for economical flight prices between a specific origin city and various destination cities.
+Python-based application that helps you find flight deals by searching for economical flight prices between a specific origin city and various destination cities.
 The program uses data from the Sheety API for destination information and the Tequila API for flight searches.
 You input a list of destinations and price cutoffs into your google sheet and when a flight that meets your criteria within the next six months is found, the program sends you an SMS notification using the Twilio API.

 ## Introduction